 The Earp Posse unknowingly ride into a Cowboy camp at Iron Springs.
 The Earp posse had six men at this encounter, to the Cowboy’s nine.
 Both parties were surprised, and gunfire started almost immediately.
 Curly Bill shot at Wyatt but missed.
 Wyatt returned the fire and hit Bill in the chest with a shotgun blast, killing him instantly.

-In the chaos that ensued, Wyatts posse were pinned down by the Cowboy gunfire.
+In the ensuing chaos, members of Earp’s posse were pinned down by Cowboy gunfire.
 Wyatt, still standing in the middle of the fight, without cover, shot Johnny Barnes in the chest and Milt Hicks in the arm.
 Wyatt was then able to get back on his horse and retreat.
-Incredibly, he was shot seven times through his clothes, but not one shot injured Earp.
+Incredibly, he was shot seven times through his clothes, but none of the shots injured him.

 March 25, 1882

-Sheriff Behan again rides out with a 25-man posse in pursuit of Earp’s posse.
-Remarkably, Behan’s posse pursued the Earps for 10 days, but never finds them.
+Sheriff Behan again rides out with a 25-man posse in pursuit of Earp’s posse. he pursues the Earps for 10 days, but never finds them.